 In the case study, GreatInside provides an interface for collecting credit card information, but it passes the validation and processing of the information to a Certified Payment Processor.
 This makes the company an SAQ A-EP merchant in PCI lingo.
 I’ll go over Google’s recommendations for how this type of merchant could comply with PCI DSS.

 First, you have to check that the other parties involved (that is, Google Cloud and the payment processor) are certified for your volume of transactions (since there are different PCI DSS merchant levels based on the number of transactions).
 Google Cloud Platform has the highest level of PCI DSS certification, so that’s not a concern, but you’ll have to check your payment processor’s certification level because your volume might exceed their certification level.

 You also need to log and monitor all of these interactions.
-Every instance involved in payment processing sends its logs to Stackdriver Logging and its alerts to Stackdriver Monitoring.
+Every instance involved in payment processing sends its logs to Cloud Logging and its alerts to Cloud Monitoring.

 Now let’s move on to how you would set this up.
 To reduce the number of systems that need to be PCI-compliant, you have to fully isolate your payment-processing environment from the rest of your production environment.
 The best way to do this is to use a separate Google Cloud account, rather than just a separate project within your main account.

 Then use IAM to grant access only to people who absolutely need to work on the payment-processing environment, such as people who will be deploying new versions of the application or managing the systems.
 These people must also pass a background check first.